Myanmar junta grants partial pardon to democracy champion Suu Kyi | Politics

 But the military complained of election fraud after the 2020 vote and said it had to take power in early 2021 to ensure the complaints were investigated.
 Suu Kyi's party rejected the accusations of election fraud.
 'COSMETIC'

 Many governments, particularly in the West, have called for the unconditional release of Suu Kyi and thousands of other political prisoners.
-Thailand's foreign minister said last month he had met Suu Kyi in a private meeting, the first foreign official to be granted access to her since her detention.
+Thailand's foreign minister said last month he had met Suu Kyi privately, the first foreign official to be granted access to her since her detention.
 Don Pramudwinai said she was in good health and supported dialogue to help resolve her country's crisis.

+The United States, which has issued sanctions against the junta and its businesses, was unmoved by the pardons.
+State Department Spokesperson Matthew Miller said the junta must take a number of steps "before we could talk about any change in our posture towards them."
+"We have repeatedly called on the military to immediately release Aung San Suu Kyi, deposed President Win Myint and all the others unjustly detained, something they have not done," Miller told reporters, urging the junta to end the violence, allow unhindered humanitarian access and engage with "all stakeholders" on Myanmar's future.

 One diplomatic source described Tuesday's pardons as a "cosmetic move".
 "This is a signal to the international community - without doing anything substantive," said the source who declined to be identified.